nivertech/birdeater/README.md

 Birdeater
 ---------

-Birdeater is a command-line tool that allows you to backup a Twitter user's public timeline in JSON format.
+Birdeater is a command-line tool for backing up a user's public Tweets in JSON format.

 Usage
 -----